 But battling mother nature isn’t always hard.
 Checking your sump pump and making sure you’ve got good drainage for your eaves troughs is often all the work you need to do to keep your basement dry.

-Living in a 130 year old home and working as a Realtor has taught me quite a bit about drainage and sump pumps.
-My 1889 property has a sump pump just like almost every new home built over the last 20 years.
+Living in a 135 year old home and working as a Realtor has taught me quite a bit about drainage and sump pumps.
+The 1889 property has a sump pump just like almost every new home built over the last 35 years.

-These are installed in new homes as a preventative against water penetration and as remediation in old homes such as mine.
+Sump pumps are installed in new homes as a preventative against future water penetration and as remediation in older properties where water is entering the foundation.
 The system consists of perforated piping (called weeping tile) on the outside of the foundation that directs ground water to a sump, which is a shallow pit in the basement that collects the water.
 The sump pump sits in the sump and periodically empties this water to the outside of the home.

 Your sump pump has to work extra hard if you live in an area with a high water table, or have soil with poor drainage such as the clay that is quite common in Waterloo region.
 Ground water simply wants to go wherever it can, running as water does, from high places to low.
 Draining water away from the foundation is the weeping tile’s job since it sits lower than your basement walls, but it’s also a good idea to get the water away from your foundation so your sump pump doesn’t have to deal with it.